-Ready to soak up a rare Manchester heatwave?
+Ready to soak up the rare Manchester rays?
 We can hardly blame ya.
-And if you’re gonna do it, you may as well do it in style from one of the city’s most luxurious establishments.
+And if you’re gonna do it, you may as well do it in style from one of the city’s most luxurious restaurants.
 From glittering 360 views of Manchester to hidden sanctuaries that feel like a trip to Spain, here’s our guide to the best rooftop restaurants to try right here in Manchester.

 1. 20 Stories

-Manchester’s most luxurious rooftop bar is the perfect place for a fancy dinner on a summer’s day, with quite possibly the most stunning views of the city to boot.
+One of the most luxurious rooftop restaurants in Manchester, 20 Stories is the perfect place for a fancy dinner on a summer’s day, with quite possibly the most stunning views of the city to boot.
 There, guests can enjoy 360-degree views of Manchester, alongside tasty a la carte dishes including lobster, fillet steak, monkfish, guinea fowl and all the special dishes you’d expect from somewhere so extravagant.
 20 Stories, NO. 1, 1 Hardman Square, M3 3EB.

 2. The Ivy

 Busy, bustling, botanical and simply beautiful, The Ivy’s rooftop is the perfect spot for a Saturday night dinner.
 Whether it’s to fuel up for your night out, or it’s the highlight of your evening, The Ivy suits every vibe – and boasts a casual brasserie menu to enjoy whatever the occasion.
 Whether it’s a good bitta steak you fancy or a classic Shepherd’s Pie, there’s tons to choose from.
 The Ivy Spinningfields, The Pavilion, Byrom St, M3 3HG.